kitnato/neverquest/source/data/manual.md

 #### Blight

-Blight can be inflicted by a monster while you are poisoned already, during which maximum [stamina](#stamina) is reduced by a certain percentage.
+Blight can be inflicted by a monster while you are [poisoned](#poison) already, during which maximum [stamina](#stamina) is reduced by a certain percentage.
 The magnitude of the stamina reduction and chance of inflicting blight is proportional to the wilderness stage in which the monster resides.

 Monsters won't exhibit blight until later [wilderness](#wilderness) stages.

-This effect can be cured by a [salve](#salve).
-It can also be avoided if an attack is successfully [deflected](#deflection-chance).
+This ailment can be cured by a [salve](#salve).
+It can also be avoided if an attack is successfully [deflected](#deflection-chance) or [dodged](#dodge-chance).

 #### Poison